DanielTakeshi/Paper_Notes/deep_learning/Generative_Adversarial_Nets.md

 Training objective: minimize log(1-D(G(z))).
 I see, D(...) will be in (0,1) since it's a probability (of being "correct" for the discriminator), hence 1-D represents the opposite, but it's still in (0,1) hence it's appropriate to take a log for numerical reasons and/or mathematical convenience.
+[Update: I get it now, it's basically cross entropy and so forth.]

 ## The Discriminator (Police Officers)